How do I get a graduate / entry-level job in books and publishing?

 Completing an MA in publishing will give you knowledge of the publishing industry – but it's not a requirement we're seeing on any entry-level job ads.

-Creative Access shares this insight from a panel of publishing professionals from Penguin Random House: "The team acknowledged that doing an MA is publishing is expensive and emphasised that it’s not important for them when looking at a CV; they want to see that you’re hands-on [and] take initiative."
+Creative Access shares this insight from a panel of publishing professionals from Penguin Random House: "The team acknowledged that doing an MA in publishing is expensive and emphasised that it’s not important for them when looking at a CV; they want to see that you’re hands-on [and] take initiative."
 They were talking about working in publishing rights in particular, but the same principle can be applied more broadly to entry-level roles at Penguin Random House.

 The Society of Young Publishers says: "An MA or PHD doesn’t guarantee you any extra chances of employment or extra salary; it is a personal choice whether you wish to continue your education.
 The same advice applies to studying for an MA in book publishing.
 Although these are becoming more popular, they do not guarantee you an entry level job within the industry or any extra salary."